Dental Guide Australia may collect a share of sales or other compensation from the links on this page.

 An information hub for all things dental and orthodontic (for Australians)

-Information About Major Dental Procedures In Australia:
+More Information About Major Dental Procedures In Australia

 Sometimes a dental implant (which is an artificial root placed in your jaw to hold a replacement tooth of

-This procedure is quite common nowadays, and you must first come to the decision of either keeping your
+This procedure is quite common nowadays, and you must first come to the decision of either keeping your tooth, or getting it extracted to allow for a dental implant.

-For more information about dental implants and dental implants
+For more information about dental implants and dental implants cost visit this page, where we walk you through the whole process.

 Has your dentist or Endodentist told you that you need root canal therapy?
 Don’t worry, you’re not alone as millions of teeth are treated and saved each year with root canal therapy.